databendlabs/databend/docs/doc/40-integrations/10-data-tool/00-vector.md

 title: Using Databend as a Sink for Vector
 sidebar_label: Vector
 description:
-  Using Databend as a Sink for Vector
+  Using Databend as a Sink for Vector.
 ---

 <p align="center">